 It's based on this easy nougatine recipe, inspired by the famous Parisian rice pudding topping of chef Stéphane Jégo of l'Ami Jean restaurant in the 7th.
 I encourage you to try it - and if you can't finish it all, ask for the famous Riz au Lait Doggy Bag!

-French Chocolate Passion Mousse & Nougatine
+French Chocolate Mousse with Passion Fruit & Nougatine

 - 170 g (6oz) dark chocolate (I use 72% cacao - use only good quality)

-- 15 g (0.5oz) unsweetened cocoa powder (I use Van Houten)
+- 15 g (0.5oz/ 1 tbsp) unsweetened cocoa powder (I use Van Houten)

-- 210 g (7.5oz) egg whites (from 6 organic eggs)
+- 210 g (7.5oz) egg whites (from 6 fresh organic eggs)

-- 30 g (1oz) caster sugar
+- 30 g (1oz/ 2 tbsp) caster sugar

 - 2 passion fruits juice sieved off, seeds removed

-- 140 g (5oz) slivered almonds
+- 140 g (5oz/ 1 cup) slivered almonds

 - 100 g (3.5oz/ 1 cup) unsalted pistachios (or a mix with walnuts)

-- 50 g (1.75oz) butter unsalted
+- 50 g (1.75oz/ ¼ cup) butter unsalted

-- 140 g (5oz) organic light brown cane sugar
+- 140 g (5oz/¾ cup) organic light brown cane sugar

-Melt the chocolate and cocoa powder together in a bowl over a pan of simmering water ('bain-marie'), taking care not to overcook the chocolate (don't have the water at a rolling boil; simmer gently).
+- Melt the chocolate and cocoa powder together in a bowl over a pan of simmering water ('bain-marie'), taking care not to overcook the chocolate (don't have the water at a rolling boil; simmer gently).
 As soon as the chocolate is easy to stir, switch off the heat and stir until smooth, keeping the bowl over the pan to keep warm.

-Fold the chocolate into the whites using a spatula.
+- Fold the chocolate into the whites using a spatula.

-Divide the mousse into 6 serving dishes and chill for at least an hour.
+- Divide the mousse into 6 serving dishes and chill for at least an hour.

-Place the nuts in a single layer on a non-stick baking sheet and lightly toast them under a hot grill for a couple of minutes.
+- Place the nuts in a single layer on a non-stick baking sheet and lightly toast them under a hot grill for a couple of minutes.
 Keep your eye on them and don’t move away from the grill, as this happens quickly and you do NOT want them to burn (any burning will make the nuts bitter).
 Toasting them lightly brings out their natural flavour.
 When toasted, set them aside to cool.

-In a heavy-based saucepan, melt the butter on a medium heat.
+- In a heavy-based saucepan, melt the butter on a medium heat.
 As soon as it’s melted, add the sugar.
 Using a wooden spoon, initially stir the sugar and butter together, then wait about 5 minutes until the mixture starts to form a liquid and a caramel forms.
 As soon as this happens, stir until smooth and it’s light brown (not dark brown, otherwise bitter), add all the nuts.

-Stir in the nuts until they’re all well covered and sticky in the caramel.
+- Stir in the nuts until they’re all well covered and sticky in the caramel.
 Turn out immediately on to a patisserie mat (Silpat) or directly on to a clean, marble surface.